You are not alone. If you or someone

 It wasn’t long after Mariska Hargitay began her role on Law & Order: Special Victims Unit that she began to receive letters from survivors, each of them with their own unique story, but all of them telling of the immense weight of pain, shame and isolation.
 In response, she created Joyful Heart.
 Since then, we have sought to help survivors heal and reclaim their lives—not as a first response to trauma, but as a next response to address the ways trauma continues to live on in the mind, body and spirit long after the immediate crisis has passed.

-Over the years, we have served survivors from across our hubs of services though our Healing & Wellness programs, which include our signature retreat model and Wellness Days.
+Over the years, we have served survivors from across our hubs of services though our healing programs, which include our signature retreat model and Wellness Days.
 These programs are designed to address trauma through a holistic approach, addressing the physical, emotional, mental and spiritual effects of survivors’ experiences.
 To that end, program participants engage in modalities like creative arts therapy, guided writing, body work, yoga, meditation, music, dance, movement, play and mindfulness—all in the nurturing environment of community.
 By increasing understanding of the impact of trauma in these ways, as well as the use of trauma-informed wellness models, we effectively elevate the goal of healing from surviving to thriving and reclaiming joy.

 “ I was quite cold and hard around the heart because it was too painful to be open… JHF really helped me open my heart again.”